Pull up a seat.

 My name is Necole, and this is my sacred space for storytelling, soul-work, and survival.

-I’m a mother, a daughter, a sister, a niece, a cousin, and a suicide loss survivor.
-I’m currently working toward my degree in Psychology, focusing on crisis counseling - a path shaped by both personal experience and a deep desire to help someone the way I wish someone was there for my bother.
+I’m a mother, a daughter, a sister, a niece, a cousin, a friend, and a suicide loss survivor.
+I’m currently working toward my degree in Psychology, with a focus on crisis counseling.
+A path shaped by both personal experience and a deep desire to help others the way I wish someone had been there for my brother.
 I also work as an administrative assistant at Bama Bed and Breakfast, where I’ve found not just a job, but a work family that has truly changed my life.
-I believe with my whole heart that the right people can make all the difference, and I am grateful to have found mine.
+I believe with my whole heart that the right people can make all the difference and I am grateful to have found mine.
+Chris was a die-hard Alabama fan… the kind who never missed a game and planned life around kickoff.
+Game days are practically a sacred season.
+The irony isn’t lost on me that I do that now, too, only I get paid for it!

 At my core, I’m learning how to breathe through the ache of grief, the weight of anxiety, the silence of depression, and the unraveling that comes with deep loss.
 I am learning how to live with a heart that remembers what it has lost and still dares to beat with hope.